jrnd-io/jr-kafka-connect-source/README.md

  - _frequency_: Repeat the creation of a random object every X milliseconds.
  - _objects_: Number of objects to create at every run.
 Default is 1.
 - _key_field_name_: Name for key field, for example 'ID'.
 This is an _OPTIONAL_ config, if not set, objects will be created without a key.
 Value for key will be calculated using JR function _key_, https://jrnd.io/docs/functions/#key
 - _key_value_length_: Length for key value, for example 150.
-Default is 100.
 This is an _OPTIONAL_ config, if not set, length will be 100.
+- _jr_executable_path_: Location for JR executable on workers.
+If not set, jr executable will be searched using $PATH variable.

 ## Examples